digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 ## Technical Implementation

-- how is it realized?
+- how will it be realized?
 - what technologies/materials are you using?
 - is there something unique about the used tech?
 - how are you using technology?